MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 Costume Ideas for the Ghosts of Christmas Past, Present, and Future

-I've only included one interpretation of each of these ghosts, but they do give some good ideas on how to put together a costume.
+I've only included one interpretation of each of these ghosts, but they give some good ideas for putting together a costume.
 You can either make the entire costume by hand or buy various items to create the look you are going for.

 This group costume provides a great look at a number of different characters.
 It is included here because it features one of the better Tiny Tim costumes.
 It would be fairly simple to put together; the hat would probably be the biggest challenge to find.

-When viewing the various characters from Dickens's A Christmas Carol, you can see why they're such a compelling group of costumes to choose from.
+When viewing the various characters from Dickens' A Christmas Carol, you can see why they're such a compelling group of costumes to choose from.

 Since their Victorian period dress is fantastic, the clothing looks great on its own and can be used for many different costumes.
 But add the clothing to the classic book, its important themes, and the Christmas season, and you have a fantastic costume to wear.